Logenleedev/git-command-playground/README.txt

-We all need to practice in order to improve right?
+We all need to practice in order to improve right
+?

+Fuck